goschtl/zope/zope.app.homefolder/trunk/src/zope/app/homefolder/README.txt

 look for the principal home folders.
 Therefore we have to specify a folder
 container:

-  >>> from zope.app.container.btree import BTreeContainer
+  >>> from zope.container.btree import BTreeContainer
   >>> baseFolder = BTreeContainer()
   >>> manager.homeFolderBase = baseFolder